ShivamSaluja/CatchThatBusAssignment/README.md

 ## MogoDb Connections

-Used morphia - The Java Object Document Mapper for MongoDB
+Used morphia - a Java Object Document Mapper for MongoDB.